 Directed by Robert Hamton (Riccardo Freda) & Mario Bava

-An exploration party to the Yucatan ruins of Tikal is disrupted when one professor returns to camp in shock, babbling nonsense.
+An exploration party to the Yucatan ruins of Tikal is disrupted when a professor returns to camp in shock, babbling nonsense.
 Dr. John Fielding (John Merivale of A Night to Remember and Circus of Horrors) bids his unhappy wife Ellen (Didi Perego, using the name Didi Sullivan) goodbye and investigates with his associates Max Gunther and Bob (Gérard Haerter & Daniele Vargas).
-They find a camera by a grotto pool overseen by a statue of the Goddess Caltiki.
+They find a camera by a grotto pool in a cavern overseen by a statue of the Goddess Caltiki.
 When the film is screened, the researchers watch their colleagues descend into the grotto and then fire their guns in panic at some unseen threat.
-Bob explores the pool with scuba gear and finds a fortune in gold relics, but is killed when a horrible, shapeless, flesh-dissolving creature emerges to attack the intruders.
-John kills the monster with fire but Max is taken to the hospital with a piece of ‘Caltiki’ that has completely consumed his forearm.
+Bob explores the pool with scuba gear and finds a fortune in gold relics, but is attacked by a horrible, shapeless, flesh-dissolving creature.
+John kills the monster with fire but Max is taken to the hospital attached to a piece of ‘Caltiki’ that has completely consumed his forearm.

 Caltiki is finally out in a presentation that allows us to examine Mario Bava’s ingenious special effects, the marvels that distinguish his work from ‘blobs’ made of silicone: Jack H. Harris’s The Blob and Toho’s The H-Man.
 When it rises at the finish as one giant ‘amoeba,’ the Caltiki monster seems a close relation to the huge blob monsters at the end of the second Quatermass opus, Quatermass 2.
 The three living mountains of alien protoplasm in that show looked like piles of rubber scraps, but Bava’s monster fully earns the descriptor ‘visceral.’
 I’ve resisted for years the notion that Caltiki is made from tripe, which I’ve only seen scraps of on a plate.
 The blobby things in the movie are convincingly organic in their menace.
 The bag-like cow innards look appropriately revolting when enhanced with something viscous & sticky, and manipulated from inside like greasy, drippy gut-muppets.